-- Bachelor’s degree from accredited college, 3.0 GPA, C+ or greater on pre-requisite courses, satisfactory results (Proficient or above) on entrance test (TEAS V).
+- Bachelor’s degree from accredited college, 3.0 GPA, C+ or greater on pre-requisite courses, satisfactory results (a score of 60 or above) on entrance test (TEAS VI).

 - Biology (4 Units)